 In the world of maintenance management, accuracy is essential to maximizing asset performance.
 Yet many companies rely on sloppy, convoluted spreadsheets that are riddled with errors.
 Worst of all, these errors often go overlooked until their negative effects are felt—and by then, it’s usually too late.

-Leading CMMS/EAM software solutions are designed specifically for the demands of asset maintenance and management, with functionality in place to track mission-critical data such as asset history, PMs, parts inventory, labor, and work orders.
+Leading maintenance management software solutions are designed specifically for the demands of asset maintenance and management, with functionality in place to track mission-critical data such as asset history, PMs, parts inventory, labor, and work orders.
 Configuring a set of spreadsheets to achieve the same level of complex insight into asset management would be difficult bordering on impossible.
 For companies in asset-intensive industries, a dedicated CMMS platform is the only way to go.